Smoking and the Workplace

-Most states regulate smoking in the workplace to some degree.
-There is no federal law that governs smoking at work, so smoking regulations vary significantly from state to state.
+Smoking in the workplace is primarily regulated at the state level.
 Some states prohibit smoking in indoor areas of the workplace.
 Some states prohibit smoking in workplaces, but allow employers to designate a smoking area..
 Other states ban smoking altogether in the workplace.
 And a few states have NO laws restricting smoking at work.
 As for smoking outside the workplace, there are some states that permit smoking only in certain establishments, like bars, and other states that permit smoking everywhere, except in certain places, like hospitals and restaurants.
+See workplacefairness.org for more information on state smoking laws.

 Some states have passed laws either requiring that the workplace be smoke free, or giving employers the right to declare their workplace smoke free.
 Other states have laws allowing employers to designate a specific “smoking area” that is separated from the workplace so employees may easily avoid exposure to second-hand smoke.
 However, if your state does not have a law, and your employer does not have a policy, then you may not be protected if your coworkers choose to smoke.